configcat/docs/website/docs/targeting/targeting-rule/flag-condition.md

 The prerequisite flag can be other than a feature flag (boolean setting), in which case the prerequisite flag's evaluated value will be compared to the comparison value that you set on the Dashboard.
 The comparison is done according to the selected comparator and will result in true or false.
 This will be the result of the condition.

-For more details on the evaluation of Flag Conditions, please refer to the [feature flag evaluation](../../feature-flag-evaluation).
+For more details on the evaluation of Flag Conditions, please refer to [Feature Flag Evaluation](../../feature-flag-evaluation).

 ## How to set a Flag Condition?

 You can set a Flag Condition for a feature flag on the ConfigCat Dashboard.
 The prerequisite flag can be any feature flag already defined in the same config on the Dashboard.
-In the case of settings other than feature flags (*boolean* settings), you can also set a comparison value to which the prerequisite flag's value will be compared.
+In the case of settings other than feature flags (boolean settings), you can also set a comparison value to which the prerequisite flag's value will be compared.

 ![Flag Condition](/assets/targeting/targeting-rule/flag-condition/flag-condition.jpg)